 4. Use actual words

 Use actual words while talking to your baby.
 Say “orange” instead of “olange”.
 Speaking to your baby using “baby talk” is not encouraged, because the child loves to imitate you.
 Wrong words will send the wrong signal to the child.
 It’s okay to blabber with them once in a while, though.

 You might think it’s early to introduce them to words, but you’re helping them learn their first words.
 When they say their first words, which generally happens at around six months, you would want to hear real words, such as “mama” or “dada.”

 5. Maintain eye contact

-Always maintain eye contact with your baby to attract their attention.
+Always maintain eye contact with your newborn to attract their attention.
 Babies start paying attention to objects and faces and recognizing people at a distance at around two months.
 Eye contact is a non-verbal form of communication that can help them build focus.
 It can also help them differentiate between you and a stranger.

 6. Repeat your child’s sounds

 Whatever sound your child makes, try to repeat it.
 Always react enthusiastically to your baby’s sounds.
 Enjoy this two-way conversation.
-This will let your baby know that you are there to fulfill their needs.
+This will let your tender little baby know that you are there to fulfill their needs.

 7. Sing to your baby